You’re driving down the road, and you see your neighbor’s beautiful garden. Only this time, it looks a little different.

-Please remember to only use your row covers for shorter time periods because if used too long they can block pollination altogether.
+Please remember to only use them for shorter time periods because if used too long they can block pollination altogether.

 Most plants depend upon pollination to grow.
-If you're covering a plant which requires external pollination, they won't grow.
+If you’re covering a plant that requires external pollination, they won’t grow.
 Therefore, you should either pollinate by hand or remove the row cover.

 Also, if you use row covers during times of extreme heat, remember to water the crops more than you normally would because row covers act like small hothouses.

-If the row covers are left over the crops during these times, it can smother them from the heat.
-Again, this is when you would either remove the row covers altogether or open the row cover up for greater ventilation.
+If they are left over the crops during these times, it can smother them from the heat.
+Again, this is when you would either remove them altogether or open them up for greater ventilation.
 Plus, incorporate the additional water.